Petar Barbarić: Life

-On 11 March 1897 he said to his confessor: "I did a novena to Saint Francis Xavier to ask for healing and tomorrow we'll start a novena to Saint Joseph asking for a good death".
-He received the Anointing of the Sick on the following 10 April.
-Approval – in the form of a special dispensation – for him to make his solemn profession as a Jesuit came that week which allowed for Barbarić to prepare.
-He wanted to profess on 15 April but his confessor moved it to 13 April since he believed that Barbarić would not survive to that point.
-He professed his solemn vows on the evening of 13 April 1897 at 9:00pm.
+On 11 March 1897, he said to his confessor: "I did a novena to Saint Francis Xavier to ask for healing, and tomorrow we'll start a novena to Saint Joseph asking for a good death."
+He received the Anointing of the Sick on 10 April.
+Approval – in the form of a special dispensation – for him to make his solemn profession as a Jesuit came that week, allowing Barbarić to prepare.
+He wanted to profess on 15 April, but his confessor moved it to 13 April since he believed that Barbarić would not survive to that point.
+He professed his solemn vows on the evening of 13 April 1897 at 9:00 pm.

-Barbarić died on 15 April 1897 – on the occasion of the Last Supper – due to tuberculosis.
+Barbarić died due to tuberculosis on 15 April 1897 on the occasion of the Last Supper.
 He could not speak much at this point and could not eat.
-In the first hours of the afternoon he asked for a crucifix in which he kissed it and said: "Jesus".
-At 2:00pm he made a deep sigh and died.
+In the first hours of the afternoon, he asked for a crucifix which he kissed and said: "Jesus."
+At 2:00 pm he made a deep sigh and died.
 He was buried on 17 April in the Jesuit habit.
 His remains were relocated in 1935 though removed and hidden in 1944 until being bought out again and later relocated for the last time in 1998 to the church of Saint Alojzije.

 Beatification process

 The beatification process commenced in Vrhbosna in 1939 – under Pope Pius XII – in an informative process that had been tasked to compile all documentation pertaining to the late seminarian's life and saintliness.
 The process concluded its business in 1943 during World War II.
-Theologians maintained in a decree in 1945 that all his writings were in line with the magisterium of the faith.
+Theologians maintained in a decree in 1945 that all his writings were in line with the magisterium of the Catholic faith.
 The second process – following the re-ignition of the cause decades later – spanned from 1998 until 2007.
 These processes were validated in Rome at the behest of the Congregation for the Causes of Saints in 2012.

 Historians met to discuss the cause on 20 November 2012 to ascertain if historical obstacles existed and the reason that the cause had not been introduced earlier as a recognition of holiness.
 Historical questions bought into question were addressed on an adequate level and so the cause was given approval on 20 November 2012.

 On 18 March 2015 the title of Venerable was conferred upon him once Pope Francis had signed a decree that recognized the fact that Barbarić had lived a model Christian life of heroic virtue.

 The miracle required for his beatification was investigated in the diocese of its origin and received validation from officials in Rome on 13 June 2014.

 The current postulator assigned to the cause is the Jesuit priest Anton Witwer.